coralproject/talk/docs/architecture.md

 ### Is it a Plugin?

-Most work for Talk these days happens in the Plugin space.
+Most work for Talk happens in the Plugin space.
 If the answers to any of these questions is Yes, then you're thinking of a Plugin.

-* Does Talk's exiting Plugin APIs support the thing you want to build?
+* Does Talk's existing Plugin APIs support the thing you want to build?
 * Is this something that only some users will want/need?
 * Is this something that we want devs to iterate on widely?